Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 A patent from Infinite Roots, formerly Mushlabs GmbH, disclosed their invention of a sustainable ice cream product containing mycelium, colored through carbon-reducing microbes.
 This also reduces the carbon footprint of the process, as the microbes will feed on the carbon dioxide formed during mycelium growth.

-This innovation could lead to a carbon-neutral or negative ice cream manufacturing process by using additional CO2 from external sources (or commercial CO2) to grow these pigment-producing microbes.
-The patent further disclosed that the mycelium-based ice cream products contain a minimum of 90% by weight of a mycelium composition, contributing to the product’s eco-friendly profile.
+This innovation could lead to a carbon-neutral or negative-impact ice cream manufacturing process by using additional CO2 from external sources (e.g., commercial CO2) to grow pigment-producing microbes.
+The patent further disclosed that the mycelium-based ice cream products contain at least 90% by weight of a mycelium composition, thereby contributing to the product’s eco-friendly profile.

-Low-chitin algae helps boost biofuels and cut carbon.
+Low-chitin algae help boost biofuels and cut carbon.

-An England-based biotechnology firm, Algenuity Holdings Ltd., filed a patent in 2020 describing a composition with algae biomass from a modified Chlorella vulgaris strain, promoting easier digestibility.
+An England-based biotechnology firm, Algenuity Holdings Ltd., filed a patent in 2020 describing a composition comprising algae biomass from a modified Chlorella vulgaris strain, which promotes easier digestibility.
 This non-genetically modified Chlorella vulgaris biomass is suitable for direct incorporation into food products, such as frozen desserts and ice creams, to make them more sustainable.

 The modification process increases digestibility by humans or animals.
 Furthermore, it reduces the energy and costs associated with downstream processing, such as cracking or milling.
 This translates to a smaller carbon footprint and improved economic returns, particularly in biofuel production.